marceloh220/NUCEO_F722ZE_MBEDOS/README.md

 This files are modifications to include this support

 How to use?\
- Drop the mbed-os folder to your program path.
+ \t Drop the mbed-os folder to your program path.

 Issues:\
- Every new program in Mbed-IDE need this modifications.\
+ \t Every new program in Mbed-IDE need this modifications.\
- Delete your target or copy dos folder to the path target too.\
+ \t Delete your target or copy dos folder to the path target too.\
- Load and debugger is not avaliable in mbed-tools or mbed-IDE, working around this.
+ \t Load and debugger is not avaliable in mbed-tools or mbed-IDE, working around this.